Frontier Junior-Senior High School

 Frontier Junior-Senior High School is a public high school located in Chalmers, Indiana.

+History

+It was announced in 1997 that Frontier High School would add a wing to house middle school students and become Frontier Junior-Senior High School.

 Athletics

 Frontier Junior-Senior High School's athletic teams are the Falcons and they compete in the Hoosier Heartland Conference.
 The school offers a wide range of athletics including: